 - ⅓ c dried cranberries (ideally unsulphured, no sugar added)

 - Blend (on medium to high speed) melted cocoa butter, vanilla, salt, Swerve, and powdered milk until smooth.
 Adjust to taste with stevia, if using (or add additional Swerve)

-- Add nuts, seeds and cranberries to an 8 x 13 baking dish, then pour chocolate mixture over top.
+- Add nuts, seeds, and cranberries to an 8 x 13 baking dish, then pour the chocolate mixture over top.

-- Place in fridge or freezer until solid (won't take long).
-Let sit at room temperature for a 5-10 minutes before slicing.
+- Place in the fridge or freezer until solid (won’t take long).
+Let sit these barks at room temperature for 5-10 minutes.
+Do it before slicing.

-- Serve immediately, or store in an airtight container in the fridge until ready to serve.
+- Serve white chocolate bark immediately, or store in an airtight container in the fridge until ready to serve.